 The Federal Geographic Data Committee's (FGDC) Content Standard for Digital Spatial Metadata (CSDGM) is a well-known metadata content standard that has been used in North America and around the world for many years.
 This guide describes the workflows for editing metadata in ArcGIS Pro to produce content that complies with the FGDC CSDGM standard.

 Configure ArcGIS Pro

 The first step toward creating metadata content that complies with the FGDC CSDGM metadata standard is to configure ArcGIS Pro correctly.
 On the Options dialog box, choose FGDC CSDGM Metadata in the Metadata style drop-down list.
-This ensures when you edit metadata in the Metadata view, the validation errors you see are based on the CSDGM guidelines.
-When you view an item's metadata in the Catalog view, all of its metadata content will be displayed.
+This ensures that when you edit metadata in the metadata view, the validation errors you see are based on the CSDGM guidelines.
+When you view an item's metadata in the catalog view, all of its metadata content is displayed.

 If the metadata style set in ArcGIS Pro doesn't match the metadata style used by your organization and by ArcGIS Desktop, you may see inconsistencies when you view and edit metadata throughout the ArcGIS platform.

 The ArcGIS platform only works with metadata in the ArcGIS metadata format.
 If you have metadata content stored in the FGDC CSDGM XML format, it can't be used directly in ArcGIS Pro.
 When you try to view it, a message appears indicating the metadata content must be upgraded before the metadata can be viewed or edited.

 You can create full FGDC CSDGM metadata for an item in ArcGIS Pro.
 To get started, complete the following steps:

 - Edit an item's metadata in the metadata view.The metadata view appears, displaying the first metadata editor page.
 All pages available for editing metadata are listed in the Contents pane.